RDycore/RDycore/docs/developer/mesh.md

 - The `elem_type` of the quadrilateral cell, `c1`, is `SHELL4`
 - It comprises of four vertices (i.e. `v1`, `v2`, `v3`, `v4`)
-- It has six edges sets.
-The first two edge sets form a plane and the remaining four edge sets are lines as follows:
+- It has six edges sidesets.
+The first two edge sidesets form a plane and the remaining four edge sidesets are lines as follows:
   - `e1`: an oriented plane formed by `v1`, `v2`, `v3`, `v4` (not shown above)
   - `e2`: an oriented plane formed by `v1`, `v4`, `v3`, `v2` (not shown above)
   - `e3`: Line from `v1` to `v2`